expede/expede/README.md

 ## Fission ⚛️

-I'm the cofounder and CTO at [Fission](https://fission.codes), where we're eliminating the need for a backend & DevOps (yes, serioulsy).
-The web as a platform is incredibly powerful, and we're giving everyone a native app feel, right in the browser, without plugins.
-Filesystem, DB, user-owned accounts & data, encryption at rest, automatic offline support, privacy out of the box, and everything else you'd need to get up and running with a modern web app.
+I'm the cofounder and CTO at [Fission](https://fission.codes), where we're eliminating the need for a backend & DevOps (really!)
+The web as a platform is incredibly powerful, and we're building tools to give everyone a native app feel, right in the browser, without plugins.
+Filesystem (Webnatiev FS), DB (Dialog), user-owned accounts (UCAN) & data, encryption at rest, automatic offline support, privacy out of the box, and everything else you'd need to get up and running with a modern web app.
 No messing around with k8s, no server setup, no differences between production and your local environment.

 ## Conference Talks 🗣🗺